 - 2 cloves garlic minced

 - 6 ounces cremini or baby bella mushrooms

-- Two 15-ounce cans lentils, lightly drained but not rinsed (or about 3 1/2 cups cooked lentils with a little of their cooking liquid)
+- 2 15-ounce cans Lentils or about 3 1/2 cups cooked lentils with a little of their cooking liquid, lightly drained but not rinsed

-- 1 to 2 tablespoon reduced-sodium soy sauce or Bragg’s liquid aminos*
+- 1-2 Tablespoons reduced-sodium soy sauce or Bragg’s liquid aminos*

 - 1/2 teaspoon dried thyme

 - Freshly ground pepper to taste

 - 3 tablespoons cornstarch or arrowroot